-At Woods & Woods, we make getting a VA certified disability attorney easy.
+At Woods & Woods, we make it easy to get a VA-certified disability attorney.
 Our nationwide VA disability lawyers have successfully represented thousands of veterans.
-When you hire Woods & Woods, you’ll always get an VA accredited veterans benefits lawyer.
+When you hire Woods & Woods, you’ll always get a VA accredited veterans benefits lawyer.
 Get help by calling toll-free at (866) 232-5777 or click here and fill out the free VA claim evaluation form.

 Why should I hire a VA certified disability attorney?